 The recommendations account for existing reservations and savings plans.
 So, previously purchased reservations and savings plans are excluded when providing recommendations.

 Reservation purchase recommendations are also shown in the Azure portal in the purchase experience.
 Recommendations are shown with the Recommended Quantity.
 When purchased, the quantity that Azure recommends gives the maximum savings possible.
 Although you can buy any quantity that you like, if you buy a different quantity your savings aren't optimal.

 Let's look at some examples why.

 In the following example image for the selected recommendation, Azure recommends a purchase quantity of 6.

 More information about the recommendation appears when you select See details.
 The following image shows details about the recommendation.
 The quantity recommended is calculated for the highest possible usage and it's based on your historical usage.
 Your recommendation might not be for 100% utilization if you have inconsistent usage.
 In the example, notice that utilization fluctuated over time.
 The cost of the reservation, possible savings, and utilization percentage is shown.

 The chart and estimated values change when you increase the recommended quantity.
-By increasing the reservation quantity, your savings will be reduced because you'll end up with reduced reservation use.
-In other words, you'll pay for reservations that aren't fully used.
+When you increase the reservation quantity, your savings are reduced because you end up with reduced reservation use.
+In other words, you pay for reservations that aren't fully used.

-If you lower the reservation quantity, your savings will also be reduced.
-Although you'll have increased utilization, there will likely be periods when your reservations won't fully cover your use.
-Usage beyond your reservation quantity will be used by more expensive pay-as-you-go resources.
+If you lower the reservation quantity, your savings are also reduced.
+Although utilization is increased, there might be periods when your reservations don't fully cover your use.
+Usage beyond your reservation quantity is used by more expensive pay-as-you-go resources.
 The following example image illustrates the point.
 We've manually reduced the reservation quantity to 4.
-The reservation utilization is increased, but the overall savings are reduced because pay-as-you go costs are present.
+The reservation utilization is increased, but the overall savings are reduced because pay-as-you-go costs are present.